ShivanshGhelani/QR-vCard/DEPLOYMENT.md

 ### Step 2: Configure Deployment Settings

-The project includes a `vercel.json` file with optimal settings:
+The project includes a `vercel.json` file with optimal settings for Node.js:

 ```json
 {